greenelab/annorxiver_manuscript/content/reviewers_response.md

 >
 > But I realise that PMCOA isn't exactly great training date for interpreting palaeontology articles -- fringe content from PMC's perspective(?)

-**Thank you for pointing this fact out.
+**We agree that using PMCOA as a training set will limit the fields to which the website can be applied.
-We agree that these results highlight a subtle limitation when using PMCOA to train our classifiers.
+We felt that PMCOA was likely to be appropriate for much _bioRxiv_ and _medRxiv_ content, which are the servers our tool supports.
-We want to point out that our resource has an auto-updater that monthly incorporates new papers posted to PMCOA.
+We have also implemented a system to automatically update to bring in new PMCOA papers.
-This suggests that over time if PMCOA incorporates more articles related to this example, then the issue will be resolved.**
+If PMCOA begins to include more journals that publish articles in these fields or author-contributed manuscripts in these fields, then the tool would be more likely to identify appropriate matches.**

 > Specific comments:
 >